Contact Us for a Free Consultation (213) 542-0979

 Will I Go to Jail If Charged with Embezzlement?

-In the state of California, the crime of embezzlement is covered under Penal Code 503 PC and generally described as taking money or property that was entrusted to you with intent to deprive the owner of it.
+In California, embezzlement is covered under Penal Code 503 PC.
+It is generally described as taking money or property entrusted to you with the intent to deprive the owner of it.

-This statute is frequently called “employee theft” because they had permission from their employer to have control over the property due to the fact they were trusted.
+This statute is frequently called “employee theft” because the employees had permission from their employer to have control over the property because they were trusted.

-Penal Code 504 PC misappropriation by a public officer is a closely related statute and can be used by a prosecutor in cases of embezzlement of public funds or property.
+Penal Code 504 PC misappropriation by a public officer is a closely related statute that a prosecutor can use in cases of embezzlement of public funds or property.

-Other related crimes for embezzlement include California Penal Code 470 PC forgery and Penal Code 424 PC misappropriation of public funds.
+Other embezzlement-related crimes include California Penal Code 470 PC forgery and Penal Code 424 PC misappropriation of public funds.

-• if the total value of the property in question in under $950, then it will be filed as a misdemeanor;
+• if the total value of the property in question is under $950, then it will be filed as a misdemeanor;

-• if value is greater than $950, a felony case could be filed.
+• if the value exceeds $950, a felony case could be filed.

-For additional information, our Los Angeles criminal attorneys are providing an overview below
+For additional information, our Los Angeles criminal attorneys provide an overview below.

 Elements of a PC 503 Embezzlement Crime

-Penal Code 503 PC defines embezzlement as unlawfully taking property that was entrusted to you.
+Penal Code 503 PC defines embezzlement as unlawfully taking property entrusted to you.

 • the owner trusted the defendant and thus entrusted their money or property to them;

-• the defendant unlawfully took owner's money or property for their own benefit, and
+• the defendant unlawfully took the owner's money or property for their benefit, and

-• the defendant's intent was to deprive the owner of its use.
+• the defendant intended to deprive the owner of its use.

-As you can see, PC 503 embezzlement cases require a prosecutor to prove that a relationship of trust existed between the owner of the property and the defendant.
+As you can see, PC 503 embezzlement cases require a prosecutor to prove that a relationship of trust existed between the property owner and the defendant.

-This essentially means the property owner initially gave the defendant consent to have control or manage their property.
-This is what separates embezzlement from a normal theft related crime, such as shoplifting or burglary.
+This essentially means the property owner initially gave the defendant consent to control or manage their property.
+This is what separates embezzlement from a normal theft-related crime, such as shoplifting or burglary.

-In other words, a prosecutor needs to prove the employee beached a duty of trust by fraudulent taking an owner's property which caused them some form of loss.
+In other words, a prosecutor needs to prove that the employee breached a duty of trust by fraudulently taking an owner's property, which caused them some form of loss.

-In cases where a defendant claims they had intent to return the property to the owner, it would not be considered a valid defense.
+In cases where a defendant claims they intended to return the property to the owner, it would not be considered a valid defense.

 Penalties for PC 503 Embezzlement

-Penal Code 503 embezzlement is penalized by either a PC 487 grand theft or a PC 488 petty theft that will depend on the value and type of property that was stolen.
+Penal Code 503 embezzlement is penalized by either a PC 487 grand theft or a PC 488 petty theft, depending on the value and type of stolen property.

 If charged as a PC 487 grand theft, it's a “wobbler” that can be filed as a misdemeanor or felony.
 A misdemeanor conviction is punishable by: